blog-blog/blog-blog.github.io/_posts/2025-05-29-book_review_the_mask_of_fear.md

 Literally gun to her head, Mon said she would sacrifice herself and the entirety of Chandrila if it meant preserving democracy.
 To Mon, the preservation of democracy matters more than the will of the people.
 In *Andor*, it meant more than the needs of her family.
 In *Mask*, it meant more than loyalty to her friends and allies and more than the command not to murder.

 Sacrificing Chandrila and its 2 billion inhabitants is quite extreme, and she says that as a means to an important end, so perhaps she doesn't believe that absolutely.
-But it's easy to see that through-line: to care so much about democracy, to trying to wield beauracracy to save it, and then to lead the Rebellion in order to reestablish it—all the while making ethically dubious and undemocratic moves—shows a Mon
+But it's easy to see that through-line between establishment- and rebel-Mon: to care so much about democracy, to trying to wield beauracracy to save it, and then to leading the Rebellion in order to reestablish it—all the while making ethically dubious and undemocratic moves.

 Even before the full-on rebel-Mon, she alread sees the limits of using the government to save the government.
 But that doesn't mean she gave up hope for the ideal beneficence of democracy.
 She's also not illusioned that the previous Republic was all that great.